jacobhobbs1/HoloLens2Development/StoreToFile.md

 # Store to File
 ## Overview

 Storing to a file can be difficult depending on the context of what the data is for and how it needs to be accessed later.
-For data to be used aolely within an application to contain data to persist between scenes or between application loads is fairly straight forward.
+For data to be used solely within an application e.g. to contain data to persist between scenes or between application loads is fairly straight forward.
 See [this documentation](https://learn.microsoft.com/en-us/answers/questions/1179853/hololens-2-development-create-edit-and-write-files) to create, write, and read files.

 However, to save data to a file that can be offloaded from the HoloLens is more difficult.
 The file system accessible when the HoloLens is plugged into a PC cannot be accessed by an application without the user specifying the location they want to save a file to manually.
 It is assumed that this is a safeguarding feature implemented by Microsoft to prevent attacks, but it means that in practice, for this task, a work around is required.